just-a-confused-seal/infrastructure_security/README.md

 ## What is this repository?
-This repository is used for lab for learning cyber security with focus infrastructure security.
+This repository is used for lab for learning cyber security with focus of hardening infrastructure security.
 I made this so my class can have freedom to open the material all over again or try revisit some key concept.
 I will try to cover every possible material relating to this concept but now my focus is to make the following contents:

-1. Introduction, covering docker, linux - RHCSA, bash scripting and some python programming
+1. Introduction, covering docker, linux - RHCSA, bash scripting and some python programming.
-2. Vulnerability analysis, nuclei, automation using ansible and terraform
+2. Vulnerability analysis, nuclei, automation using ansible and terraform.
-3. Exploitation, metasploit, lateral movement, pivoting and evasion
+3. Exploitation, metasploit, lateral movement, pivoting and evasion.
+4. Secure coding and Hardening configuration.

 ## Note
 ⚠️ This material is for educational and authorized testing only.
 Exploiting systems without permission is illegal.